yhejazi/info-201-git-R-done/GraphDescriptions/map-analysis.md

 - The information displayed is based on **50** Yelp entries pulled from the API according to the **most populated city** in each state.
 - When testing the effect of pulling greater than 50 entries on the rating, the differences were approximately +/- 0.2 - that is, a negligible difference.
 - Ratings of **-1** denote _no restaurants_ of the selected cuisine in that city from which an average could be calculated.
 For example, Sioux Falls, SD contained no restaurants tagged with the category "Korean", resulting in its rating of -1.
+- We decided on a choropleth map, as opposed to a point map, in order to better see larger trends - for example, regional ones.

 ## Main Findings and Analysis